toddfoster/sharedprayers/README.md

 No effort stands alone.
 I particularly want to recognize important inspirations and data sources specific to this project:
 - Kelly Puckett, maintainer of the invaluable [lectionarypage.net](http://lectionarypage.net/).
 - Charles Wohlers of [satucket.com](http://satucket.com/bcp/), an early provider of digital texts of the BCP.
-- The Rev. Greg Johnston, author of the amazing [venite.app](https://www.venite.app/home), who generously shares [digital resources](https://github.com/gbj), especially json encodings of data from the BCP.
+- The Rev. Greg Johnston, author of the amazing [venite.app](https://www.venite.app/home) and * [Common Prayer Online](https://www.commonprayeronline.org/) with [readings for the daily office](https://www.commonprayeronline.org/en/daily-readings), who generously shares [digital resources](https://github.com/gbj), especially json encodings of data from the BCP.

 # Tasks

 ### TODO
+- (python) build json table of dates for each sunday/bcp holiday for 2000-2100 (automate dates in templates)
+- yaml/toml db for lff/saints
+- (python) update home page, automate updating archive/he-current.md to forward to the current week
+- Add proper prefaces to Prayer A, Prayer B using bcpcollects

 ### MAYBE/SOMEDAY
-- automate updating archive/he-current.md to forward to the current week
-- summaries of each week's lesson references for easy cut/paste
-- x Add json db of hymns: {{% hymn L-20 %}} -- Greg Johnstone provides!
+- Daily Office RCL
+- Calendar interface simple range exercises
+- Liturgical colors
 - rename hymns/* to match h- l- wlp- convention of shortcode hymns
-- Combine non-hymn part of he/communion into About Communion options
-- x Add second parameter to hymn for "Processional" "Anthem" etc.
 - Store psalms in json?
 - Store scriptures in json?!?
 - Add json db of BCP page number for Pss, Eucharistic Ps selections
-- lesson/track1 and lesson/track2 or {{% lesson "first-track2" %}} ?
 - Test suite for lesson shortcode
 - About
     - Inspiration & Intended uses